flipdishbytes/api-client-java/docs/EventsApi.md

 <a name="getUserEvents"></a>
 # **getUserEvents**
-> RestApiEventSearchPaginationResult getUserEvents(userId, limit, page, start, end, name)
+> RestApiEventSearchPaginationResult getUserEvents(userId, limit, page, start, end, orderId, storeId, storeGroupId, userId2, userEmail, userName, voucherCode, eventType, flipdishEventId)

 Get user events  For technical reasons, the number of records returned is limited to 100.